bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 awareness, it's one of taming the ocean's will - dividing, conquering, and having it drag itself onto land.
 It's the water that flows and moves, it folds and unfolds the proteins, pulling them together and pushing them apart.
-Hydrophobic and hydrophilic forces give all cells structure, but it's the water
-- not the lipids - that expresses philia and phobia.
+Hydrophobic and hydrophilic forces give all cells structure, but it's water - not lipids - that expresses philia and phobia.
 Water is the solvent of all enzymes, the medium that transcribes our DNA, and ribozymes mediate reactions through its fluidity and very little of their own.
 Fish don't realize they're in water.
 The same can be said of organic chemistry.